 Unselfie– EVERY parent and teacher needs a copy of this.
 It’s about empathy, teaching this to our children and how instilling this value can change their life.
 There are so many tools in this book to help our children succeed in the right way.
 It’s fascinating.
 I can’t help but think about how incredible it is to read a book like this, something someone has spent their entire lives doing studies and research for, and I get to devour it in a few days.
 What a gift!

-Quiet– understanding introvertness (I made that word up apparently) It’s packed full of information about personalities and people.
+Quiet– understanding an introvert personality, really insightful!
+It’s packed full of information about personalities and people.
 It’s helped me understand myself and so many others.
 It talks about how historically we’ve been shaped to think an extrovert personality is more desirable, but that the qualities of an introvert personality are actually really valuable and have shaped history and our country.
 It’s hard to explain this book in a few sentences, but theres a lot of good stuff in there!

 The Whole Brain Child– a must read!
 This book has made me feel 100% better prepared for the years ahead and understanding the development of our child’s brain while giving me tools to help nurture.
 I love this quote from the book.